chameleon-ai/webm-for-4chan/README.md

 Use external subtitles:\
 `python webm_for_4chan.py input.mkv --sub_file "input.en.ssa"`

+Cut a 30 second segment out of the middle of the video starting at 1 minute:\
+`python webm_for_4chan.py input.mkv input.mp4 -x "1:00-1:30"`\
+You can chain multiple cuts together with ';'\
+Cut 2 segments.
+Cut #1 starting at 1:00 and ending at 1:30, cut #2 starting at 1:45 and ending at 2:00:\
+`python webm_for_4chan.py input.mp4 -x "1:00-1:30;1:45-2:00"`\
+Make a clip from 1 hour 20 minutes to 1 hour 23 minutes and cut the middle minute out, resulting in a 2 minute final clip:\
+`python webm_for_4chan.py input.mp4 -s 1:20:00 -e 1:23:00 -x "1:21:00-1:22:00`\
+Note that the timestamps for cutting are always absolute time from the original input.

 By default, the script renders up to 6MiB, 400 seconds with sound for wsg.\
 To set the size limit to 4MiB, 120 seconds with sound, use `--board gif`\
 To set the size limit to 4MiB, 120 seconds with no sound, use `--board other`\